Swiss Music Night 2023 音樂瑞士之夜

 Oct.16 Mon.19:30 台北國家音樂廳 National Concert Hall

-Since 2013, outstanding musicians and composers from both countries have engaged in a wonderful dialogue, which ultimately resulted in unforgettable concert experiences for both the musicians themselves and the audience.
+Since 2013 the Swiss Music Night established itself as an important and sustainable platform of cultural exchange.
+Outstanding musicians and composers from both countries have engaged in a wonderful dialogue, which ultimately resulted in unforgettable concert experiences.

-The varied program will include beloved baroque music performed by Maurice Steger and Sebastian Bohren will present the virtuoso Devil's Trill Sonata by Giuseppe Tartini to the Taiwanese audience.
+The varied program will include a beloved baroque concerto by Georg Philipp Telemann performed by Maurice Steger and Sebastian Bohren will present the virtuoso Devil's Trill Sonata by Giuseppe Tartini to the Taiwanese audience.
 However, in a newly arranged version with string ensemble.

 The exchange between Taiwanese music and Swiss performers, and vice versa, has always been most important to us.
 For this year's anniversary concert, we have given the special task to the Taiwanese composer Chien-Hui Hung and the Swiss composer Oliver Waespi to write a piece based on a Taiwanese and a Swiss folk song each.
 We are excited and look forward to this two world premieres!